 RESTRICTIONS: In order to maintain good relations with our neighbors both in the building and in the neighborhood, the following restrictions apply to all events:

-Maximum audience is 85 on week nights, 150 on Friday and Saturday.
+- Maximum audience is 85 on week nights, 150 on Friday and Saturday.

 PROMOTION: All publicity and promotion is entirely the responsibility of the presenter/artist.

 STAFFING: All presenters must provide their own event staff: box office, ushers, concessions and merchandise sales, clean up, stagehands, stage manager, house manager, sound and light crew – whoever you think you will need to make your show run smoothly.
 Be sure you have enough people!
-Only experienced technicians will be permitted to operate the audio and lighting equipment.
+Only experienced technicians will be permitted to operate the audio equipment.
 Let us know if you need a referral.